: natura morta

 "the most beautiful pianomusic ever written" (Robert Ashley)

-"the most stunning extreme noise ever" (Steven Stapleton)
+"the most extreme noise I've heard" (Steven Stapleton)

 Where Cage honored sounds that music refused to include, Marchetti points out what music simply canít encompass.